aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - we need to find affected components;
 - we just follow the dependency arrows backward (`View` and `Main`).

 When `Main` is released, it has no effect on any component of the system.
-They don't know about `Main` and they don't care when it changes.
+They do not know about `Main` and they don't care when it changes.
 It means that the impact of releasing `Main` is relatively small.

-The process of building the entire system is very clear because we understand the dependencies between it's parts.
+The **process of building** the entire system is very **clear** because we **understand the dependencies** between its parts.
 It proceeds from the bottom up: first – `Entities`, last – `Main`.

 ##### THE EFFECT OF A CYCLE IN THE COMPONENT DEPENDENCY GRAPH

-Cycles in dependency graph cause «morning after syndrome» and make it difficult to release components.
+Cycles in dependency graph cause «morning after syndrome» (breaking code when someone else makes changes in the codebase) and make it difficult to release components.

 With cycles, it can be **difficult** to work out the **order** in which you must build the components.
 There **probably** is **no correct order**.